dd32/td-gh-ex/readme.txt

 === Advance Blogging WordPress Theme ===
 Contributors: ThemesCaliber
-Tags: left-sidebar, right-sidebar, one-column, two-columns, three-columns, four-columns, grid-layout, custom-colors, custom-background, custom-logo, custom-menu, custom-header, editor-style, featured-images, footer-widgets, flexible-header, sticky-post, full-width-template, theme-options, post-formats, threaded-comments, translation-ready, rtl-language-support, blog, e-commerce, news
+Tags: left-sidebar, right-sidebar, one-column, two-columns, three-columns, four-columns, grid-layout, wide-blocks, custom-colors, custom-background, custom-logo, custom-menu, custom-header, editor-style, featured-images, footer-widgets, flexible-header, sticky-post, full-width-template, theme-options, post-formats, threaded-comments, translation-ready, rtl-language-support, blog, e-commerce, news
 Requires at least: 5.0
-Tested up to: 5.5.1
+Tested up to: 5.5.3
 Requires PHP: 7.2.14
-Stable tag: 0.8.3
+Stable tag: 0.8.4
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl.html

-Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology blog, fashion blog, health blog, travel blog, photography blog, portfolios, craft blog are just few of them.
-You can use this theme for building magazine website, news website landing page and for creating professional portfolio.
+Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology blog, fashion blog, health blog, travel blog, photography blog, portfolios, craft blog, travel journals, personal blogs, and writers are just few of them.

 == Description ==

-Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology blog, fashion blog, health blog, travel blog, photography blog, portfolios, craft blog are just few of them.
+Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology blog, fashion blog, health blog, travel blog, photography blog, portfolios, craft blog, travel journals, personal blogs, and writers are just few of them.
 You can use this theme for building magazine website, news website landing page and for creating professional portfolio.
 Though it is essentially a writer’s theme, it can be used for newspaper websites.
 The theme is readily responsive and cross-browser compatible.
-It is a highly customizable theme to make changes to its header, footer, logo, background etc.You can also set featured images to enhance your article.
+It is a highly customizable theme to make changes to its header, footer, logo, left sidebar, background etc.You can also set featured images to enhance your article.
 You can translate this theme into different languages such as Arabic, German, Spanish, French, Italian, Russian, Turkish and Chinese.

 == Changelog ==